-Relevant SDG(s): 2, 3, 4, 5, 6, 8, 9, 11, 12, 13, 14, 15, 16, 17 https://www.ellenmacarthurfoundation.org/publications/the-new-plastics-economy-rethinking-the-future-of-plastics gender aspects of chemical safety have been largely ignored.143 Rio Principle 20 states, "Women have a vital role in environmental management and development.
-Their full participation is therefore essential to achieve sustainable development."144 The SAICM ministerial Dubai Declaration commits governments to, "work towards effective and efficient governance of chemicals management by means of transparency, public participation and accountability involving all sectors of society, in particular striving for the equal participation of women in chemicals management."145 Risk reduction measures need to be improved, "to prevent the adverse effects of chemicals on the health of children, pregnant women, fertile populations, the elderly, the poor, workers and other vulnerable groups and susceptible environments."146 SAICM Beyond 2020 should address aspects of the relationship between women and chemical safety in each of its emerging policy issues and issues of concern.
+Relevant SDG(s): 2, 3, 4, 5, 6, 8, 9, 11, 12, 13, 14, 15, 16, 17

+Despite the fact that women make up roughly half the population and chemical exposures are widespread, the gender aspects of chemical safety have been largely ignored.
+125 Rio Principle 20 states, "Women have a vital role in environmental management and development.
+Their full participation is therefore essential to achieve sustainable development."
+126 The SAICM ministerial Dubai Declaration commits governments to, "work towards effective and efficient governance of chemicals management by means of transparency, public participation and accountability involving all sectors of society, in particular striving for the equal participation of women in chemicals management."127 Risk reduction measures need to be improved, "to prevent the adverse effects of chemicals on the health of children, pregnant women, fertile populations, the elderly, the poor, workers and other vulnerable groups and susceptible environments."128 SAICM Beyond 2020 should address aspects of the relationship between women and chemical safety in each of its emerging policy issues and issues of concern.
 These might include lack of data, disparity in environmental assessments and impacts, occupational exposures, and decision-making.